fabiobdalmeida/muda_imagem_9_16/README.md

 - Automatically resizes images to 9:16 aspect ratio
 - Preserves image quality without distortion
 - Ideal for preparing content for platforms like TikTok, Instagram and others

+## Usage

+1. Place the images you want to resize in the input_images folder
+2. Run the script: python resize_images_9-16.py
+3. Resized images will be saved in the output_images folder

+## Contributing

+Contributions are welcome!
+Please open an issue or submit a pull request.

+## License?
+(No!)

+I’m committed to keeping this project open source and welcome contributions from anyone passionate about improving it!